Building Horse Stables in Hampshire

 The Perfect Stables For A Designated Area In Hampshire

-• Timber-framed, brick and flint, and red-brick buildings
+• Timber-framed, brick-and-flint and red-brick buildings

-• Slate, tiled, and thatched roofs
+• Slate, clay-tiled and thatched roofs

 • Weatherboard cladding

-• Steep and moderately pitched roofs and catslide roofs
+• Steeply and moderately pitched roofs

-• Sash windows
+• Sash windows and porticos.

 The Perfect Stables For An Urban Area In Hampshire